efm95/Patent-similarity-analysis/README.md

 ## Analysis

 Once the preprocessing phase is done, it is possible to reproduce the analysis through the R script `analysis.R`.
+This consists of 4 GAMs specifications:
+- *Model 0*: similarity  = $\beta_0$+s(publication date)